TorZidan/PompousPlayer/DOCUMENTATION.md

 - You can embed a slideshow on another web page either by using an iframe (recommended), or by directly placing the presentation css, html and js code on the page.
 - You can have responsive presentations that fit the browser width or the with+height, and scale nicely on resize.
 - You can toggle the presentation in full screen, or exit full screen at any time.
-- You can add multiple html5 videos and show/hide, play/pause them at any desired time.
+- You can add multiple html5 videos and 3D panoramas, and show/hide, play/pause them at any desired time.
 - You can add an audio track, and it will be synchronized with the "video" at all times; play, pause, resume, jump work as expected.
 - Unlike in videos, you can have clickable buttons and links in your slideshow, and wire them up to do whatever you want.
 - You can set a presentation to auto-loop forever, until you faint!